oswaldderiemaecker/doc/_docs/deployment.markdown

 order:          4
 excerpt:        "Deployment types supported by continuousphp."
 ---
 continuousphp supports several deployment types.
-E.g. we have native support for Zend Server Deployment or AWS Code Deploy.
-There is also a generic deployment solution.
+*E.g. we have native support for Zend Server Deployment or AWS Code Deploy.*
+There is also a generic deployment solution compatible with our [Deploy Agent](https://github.com/continuousphp/deploy-agent/).
 More deployment options will follow soon.